Jonplussed/haskbot-core/README.md

      brew install haskell-platform
      ```

+  If instead you compile from source, be sure to add the GHC `bin` directory to
+  your path!

 2. Add Cabal's (the Haskell package manager) `bin` folder to your shell's
    `$PATH`.
 This is usually done by adding the following lines to
    `~/.profile` or `~/.bash_profile` (whichever you have/prefer).